grant-create/Night-of-the-Living-Hedge/README.md

 I plan on using HTML, CSS with Grid, and JavaScript, and Tailwind for styling (maybe)

 MVP:

 A maze game where the player needs to collect all tokens before the timer runs out to win the level with basic styling.

 Stretch Goals:

-AI enemies (that can move through obstacles?)
+-AI enemies (that can move through obstacles?)

-Powerups
+-Powerups

-multiple levels, that get harder.
+-Multiple levels, that get harder.

-Randomized levels
+-Randomized levels

-styling for blurred lines of movement
+-Styling for blurred lines of movement

-High scores
+-High scores

-waves of fog moving across board to blur vision
+-Waves of fog moving across board to blur vision

 Roadblocks: